Palm - Dwarf Palmetto

 Where: Shady, moist, low areas

-When: Buds all year, fruit summer
+When: Buds all year, fruit late summer to mid-fall

 Nutritional Value: rich source of carbohydrates